Daily Life in Morocco

 Like the rest of the Arab world, Moroccans listen to a lot of Egyptian music, but Moroccopop is gaining ground.
 A generation of local DJs with cheeky names such as Ramadan Special and DJ Al Intifada have mastered the art of the unlikely mashup.
 And so have some of the more intriguing talents to emerge in recent years: Hoba Hoba Spirit, whose controversy-causing, pop-punk 'Blad Skizo' (Schizophrenic Country) addresses the contradictions of modern Morocco head-on; Moroccan singer-songwriter Hindi Zahra, Morocco’s answer to Tori Amos, with bluesy acoustic-guitar backing; Darga, a group that blends ska, Darija rap and a horn section into Moroccan surf anthems; and the bluntly named Ganga Fusion and Kif Samba, who both pound out a danceable mix of funk, Berber folk music, reggae and jazz.
 Algerian influences are heard in Morocco's raï scene, most notably Cheb Khader, Cheb Mimoun and Cheb Jellal.

 International musicians find themselves increasingly attracted to Morocco.
-The Festival of World Sacred Music held in Fez attracts an ever-more diverse range of headline acts, from Björk to Patti Smith, while Rabat's Mawazine Festival of World Music brings in the pop mainstream from Beyoncé to Elton John.
+The Fes Festival of World Sacred Music attracts an ever-more diverse range of headline acts, from Björk to Patti Smith, while Rabat's Festival Mawazine of world music brings in the pop mainstream from Beyoncé to Elton John.
 The latter highlighted the sometimes delicate nature of the position of music in Morocco – while the government defended Elton John's homosexuality against Islamist criticism, Moroccan musicians have to tread a finer line, especially if commenting on social issues.
-In 2012, and following the the Arab Spring, rapper El Haked was imprisoned for a year for ‘undermining the honour’ of public servants when the video for his song 'Klab ed-Dawla' (Dogs of the State) pictured corrupt police wearing the heads of donkeys.
+In 2012, and following the the Arab Spring, rapper El Haked was imprisoned for a year for ‘undermining the honour’ of public servants when the video for his song 'Klab Ed Dawla' (Dogs of the State) pictured corrupt police wearing the heads of donkeys.
 El Haked had previously been jailed for criticising the monarchy.